ianstormtaylor/slate/docs/concepts/XX-migrating.md

 ### Hooks

 In addition to the `useSlate` hook, there are a handful of other hooks.
 For example the `useSelected` and `useFocused` hooks help with knowing when to render selected states (often for void nodes).
-And since the use React's Content API they will automatically re-render when their state changes.
+And since they use React's Context API they will automatically re-render when their state changes.

 ### `beforeinput`